CodeEatSleepRepeatPY/Time-Since/docs/i2_worksheet.md

 objects.
 This ensures we're using something that's less likely to be changed, or not work, and also it made the UI calls to selecting a date easier.

+The type of this technical debt is Prudent and Inadvertent.
+We knew we didn't want to store the date as a String, so we chose the Date format.
+What we didn't realize when we did this is that Date has been deprecated, and now the class people use is Calendar.

 ### Splitting the FakeDatabase into three different classes

 [Issue](https://code.cs.umanitoba.ca/winter-2022-a02/group-2/time-since-a02-2/-/issues/28)